yell/boltzmann-machines/README.md

 * *k-step Contrastive Divergence*: momentum, L2 weight decay, maxnorm, ***TODO***: rest, ***TODO***: dropout, ***TODO***: sparsity targets
 * *different types of RBMs*: Bernoulli, Multinomial, Gaussian;
 * *easy to add new type of RBM*: implement new type of stochastic units or create new RBM from existing types of units
-* *visualization in Tensorboard*: learning curves (reconstruction RMSE, pseudo log-likelihood, free energy gap), distribution of weights and weights updates in TensorBoard ***TODO***: hidden activations and weight filters
+* *visualization in Tensorboard*: learning curves (reconstruction RMSE, pseudo log-likelihood, free energy gap, L2 loss), distribution of weights and weights updates in TensorBoard ***TODO***: hidden activations and weight filters

 ### Deep Boltzmann Machine (DBM)
 * arbitrary number of layers of any types